 The Irish National Stud is one of the world’s leading thoroughbred breeding centres.
 Take a guided tour to see the magnificent creatures up close.
 Top your visit off with a wander through the Japanese Gardens – a true masterpiece designed by one of Japan’s great horticulturalists, Tassa Eida and his son Minoru.

-Head to Hook Head Lighthouse, recognised as the oldest operating lighthouse in the world.
-Its magnificent beacon has been guiding ships entering Wexford Harbour for 800 years.
-Journey on to the Dunbrody Famine Ship and stop off at the Irish Emigrant Experience.
-Travel back in time with the costumed characters and interactive tours capturing your children’s imaginations.
+Head to Hook Head Lighthouse, recognised as the oldest operating lighthouse in the world, its magnificent beacon has been guiding ships entering Wexford Harbour for 800 years.
+Journey on to the Dunbrody Famine Ship where the costumed characters and interactive tours capture your children’s imaginations.

 For a unique experience, visit the legendary Shandon Bells in Cork City.
 Become a bell ringer for the afternoon, explore the inner workings of the famous clock and climb 132 steps to enjoy spectacular 360 degree views of the city.
 Afterwards, forage for a feast in the English Market and round off the day with a trip to the stunning Ballycotton Lighthouse.